drgnfrts/Singapore-Locations-NER/documentation/documentation.md

 ### Conversion of Entries to Standard Capitalisation

 As the data entries are in title case, a snippet of code was created to convert the entries to standard capitalisation before they were extracted.
-Proper capitalisation is one of the factors the spaCy pipeline takes into account when tagging named entities, therefore
+Proper capitalisation is one of the factors the spaCy pipeline takes into account when tagging named entities, therefore it was important that the location entries were converted from block letters to standard capitalisation.

-This is as the spaCy pipeline tags named entities by taking
+A simple function was able to do the bulk of the work:

     def properly_capitalise(location_name):
       properly_capitalised_name = location_name.lower().title()